iupui-soic/openmrs-module-casauth/README.md

 The module allows authentication over CAS - Central authentication service

 ## Installation
 Build the module from source.
+Install the omod file through OpenMRS module management.
+After installation complete the configuration.
+The OpenMRS login page is not seen anymore, so location based login is not possible.
+A default location is selected or login is without a location.
+For Legacy UI, user needs to click on the login button on the top header to start CAS authentication

+## Configuration
-Install the omod file through OpenMRS module management Configure the settings for CAS endpoints - login, application code, validate and logout Configure the username and password for the user who will be used to authenticate other users.
+Configure the settings for CAS endpoints - login, application code, validate and logout.
+Configure the username and password for the user who will be used to authenticate other users.
+A username in OpenMRS should exists as the same username as on CAS, so that the user can be authenticated.

 ###Build
 To ensure that your commit builds fine run